MicrosoftDocs/azure-docs/articles/batch/simplified-node-communication-pool-no-public-ip.md

 [![Deploy to Azure](../media/template-deployments/deploy-to-azure.svg)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fquickstarts%2Fmicrosoft.batch%2Fbatch-pool-no-public-ip%2Fazuredeploy.json)

 > [!NOTE]
-> If the private endpoint deployment failed due to invalid groupId "nodeManagement", please check if the region is in the supported list, and your pool is using [Simplified compute node communication](simplified-compute-node-communication.md).
-Choose the right region, specify `simplified` node communiction mode for the pool, and then retry the deployment.
+> If the private endpoint deployment failed due to invalid groupId "nodeManagement", please check if the region is in the supported list for [Simplified compute node communication](simplified-compute-node-communication.md).
+Choose the right region, and then retry the deployment.

 ## Outbound access to the internet